top of page

 General Purpose Storage Account

-A general-purpose storage account provides a space where, it gives us access to blobs, queues, files and tables, all of these services in a unified account.
-A general-purpose storage account can be used to store object data, can be used as a NoSQL data store, can be used to define and use queues for message processing, and set up file shares in the cloud.
+A general-purpose storage account provides a space that gives us access to blobs, queues, files and tables, all of these services in a unified account.
+A general-purpose storage account can be used to store object data, as a NoSQL data store, define and use queues for message processing, and set up file shares in the cloud.

-Azure storage account 4 types of storage types in azure:
+Azure storage accounts 4 types of storage types in Azure:

 • Tables